pascalgrimaud/jhipster-tester/README.md

 # Use Travis

-If you are lazy and you prefer using Travis, you have to:
+If you are lazy and prefer using Travis, you have to:
 - change: samples/app/.yo-rc.json
 - edit or remove: samples/app/.jhipster/